A yen: Collecting

-Every denomination of the Japanese "A-yen" series is considered to be "scarce" due to their lower survivability rate.
+Every denomination of the Japanese "A-yen" series is considered to be "scarce" due to their lower survival rate than their "B-yen" counterparts.
 This was partly caused by the limited time the notes were allowed to circulate as civilian currency, and the limited time given to redeem them.
 The smaller denomination bills were more likely to have been kept as they were issued in greater numbers and had a lower value.
 High denomination bills of "20" and "100 yen" are rare as only a few of these notes were intentionally kept by civilians from redemption.

-Unredeemed notes were invalidated for civilian use afterwards which essentially made them worthless to those keeping them.
-The other factor in their lower survivability rate comes from printing quantities which are much smaller than their "B" series counterparts.
+These un-redeemed notes were invalidated afterwards which essentially made them worthless (at the time) to those keeping them.

 The booklets of specimen currency that were used to instruct US Forces personnel identify the new invasion currency are also still extant.
 Each of these booklets originally contained a note from the 7 different denominations with replacement H-A serial numbers and "SPECIMEN" roulette cancels.
 A complete example with all 7 denominations in "Choice Crisp Uncirculated" condition sold for $1,300 (USD) at auction on June 26, 2019.
 Specimen notes that were removed from booklets and found their way into circulation are worth significantly more than their A-A block counterparts.